Skip to content

 You have two options for creating dashboard pages:

-The fastest way to create dashboard pages is using Kottster's visual editor.
+The fastest way to create dashboard pages is using Kottster's visual builder.
 It connects to your database, analyzes available data, and helps you configure statistics and charts with a point-and-click interface.

-When you use the visual editor, it creates a page.json file with your dashboard configuration.
-It contains your page configuration and is automatically managed by the visual editor.
-If you need additional customization beyond what the visual editor offers, you can create optional api.server.js and index.jsx files as described above.
+When you use the visual builder, it creates a page.json file with your dashboard configuration.
+It contains your page configuration and is automatically managed by the visual builder.
+If you need additional customization beyond what the visual builder offers, you can create optional api.server.js and index.jsx files as described above.

 INFO

-The visual editor manages the page.json file automatically.
-Even though you can edit it manually, it's recommended to use the visual editor for creating and configuring dashboard pages.
+The visual builder manages the page.json file automatically.
+Even though you can edit it manually, it's recommended to use the visual builder for creating and configuring dashboard pages.
 This ensures that all necessary configurations are correctly set up and reduces the risk of errors.

 Option 2: Manual creation